Saturday, July 29, 2023

 b.
 Improved Performance: DBCC SHRINKDATABASE can enhance performance for some operations by shrinking the physical size of the database.
 Faster data retrieval and manipulation result from smaller databases that take less time to scan during read-and-write operations.

 c.
 Efficiency of Backup and Restore: Backup and restore procedures are completed more quickly for smaller databases.
-When a database is downsized, the backup size is decreased and database restoration is expedited.
+When a database is downsized, the backup size decreases, and restoration is expedited.
 In disaster recovery settings where time is of the essence, this can be especially helpful.

 5. Disadvantages of Using DBCC SHRINKDATABASE: